11 November 2013

 Download times are estimates based on a 60MB music album and a 4GB HD movie.
 Performance can be affected by factors such as speed of the server the download is from, if the connection is wireless, time of day, general internet congestion, and other users sharing the same broadband connection.

-The world’s first virtual mobile network was launched by Virgin Media and it is also one of the largest fixed-line home phone providers in the UK and Ireland.
+We launched the world’s first virtual mobile network, offering fantastic value and services to customers.
+We are also one of the largest fixed-line home phone providers in the UK and Ireland.

 Virgin Media is part of Liberty Global, the world’s largest international cable company.
 Together Virgin Media and Liberty Global serve 27 million customers across 14 countries.